emiracherif/ONTdeCIPHER/README.md

 ```sh
 cd ../Pangolin && bash install_pangolin.sh
 ```
+This step allows having the last version of pangolin and pangoLEARN.
 ## Usage
 Before running ONTdeCIPHER, you will need first to create a working directory then put into it all your sequencing data (fastq/fastq.gz and fast5 files).
 ONTdeCIPHER will output the results in the working directory.